Bitfertig/blade-compiler.nodejs/README.md

 # Blade Parser

-This package compile blade templates to HTML.
+This package compiles blade templates to HTML.

 ## Installation